 Much of what was cutting-edge then is now widely advocated today.
 Disruptive innovation is here to stay; product or design-led innovation is increasingly fashionable; many have recognised that early adopters hold the key to innovation success; and the Lean Startup has popularised the ‘test-and-learn’ approach.

 But while our principles remain the same, today’s innovators face new challenges and require new solutions, so we continue to break new ground.
 Despite being an established business, tackling global projects for major corporates, we maintain our start-up mentality, with a willingness to challenge innovation inertia.
 It’s this inherent dissatisfaction with the status quo that still motivates and inspires us today.
-We continue to work at the future’s edge, delivering forward thinking insight and innovation to keep our clients ahead of the game.
+We continue to work at the future’s edge, delivering human-centred insight and innovation to help our clients answer the question “What’s next?”

 And we enjoy the link between our offices in London’s Fitzroy Square and our story – it was Robert Fitzroy who captained The Beagle on Darwin’s famous trip, way back in 1831!